alloy/graphql-finland/talk.md

 * You can further model the exception in an explicit and introspect-able way.

-  For example, in the case of an upstream HTTP failure, your exception type could include an integer status-code field and document it as such.
+  For example, in the case of an HTTP failure to an upstream service, your exception type could include an integer status-code field and document it as such.

   ```graphql
   type Artwork {